 “As you say.”
 In truth, she used some words he did not know.
 “If I know the dreamer, full able am I to enter.”

 Emily nodded.
 “How many other people have you talked to like this, in dreams?”

 “No more than a few.
 I treasure their friendship, and learn about how the world changes, as much as I may.
 And then they die, and I am alone once more.”
 He thought of his friend Arthur Burke again with a stab of loss.

 “My God,” Emily said.
 “You must be so lonely.”

 He allowed himself to be more vulnerable than he ever would have in life.
 When one had so few chances, it was unwise to dissemble.
 “Yea, lady, more than I can say.
 But your fair company is a blessing beyond hope.”

 Go ahead and share a paragraph or a page or two of your story in progress in the comments!
-And if you want to make sure you don’t miss future WIP Wednesdays, follow the blog if you aren’t already — on the lefthand side of the page, there’s a place to sign up for notifications.
+And if you want to make sure you don’t miss future WIP Wednesdays, follow the blog if you aren’t already — you can subscribe below.
 Thanks for reading, and happy writing!